muthonioprah/Supermarket-Data/README.md

 The Language used is Python

-The project was done on a Google Colab Notebook IDE as a collaboration By Charles Mburu, Denver Ruhiu, Francis Thiru, Kevin Misoi, Mercy Jepkogei and Oprah Muthoni
+The project was done on a Google Colab Notebook IDE

+As a collaboration By Charles Mburu, Denver Ruhiu, Francis Thiru, Kevin Misoi, Mercy Jepkogei and Oprah Muthoni

 A data report was written containing the analysis process and recommendations